datalad-handbook/book/docs/basics/101-105-install.rst

 Later in this book there is a dedicated section that explains what this ``-d``/``--dataset`` option does and why it is important, but for now just be mindful of the instruction above.

-.. findoutmore:: What if I don't install into an existing dataset?
+.. findoutmore:: What if I do not install into an existing dataset?

-   If you don't install inside an existing dataset, you only need to omit the ``dataset`` option.
+   If you do not install inside an existing dataset, you only need to omit the ``dataset`` option.
 You can try::

      datalad install -s https://github.com/datalad-datasets/longnow-podcasts.git